Kotlin/analysis-api/Writerside/topics/File-Compilation.md

 <note>Experimental API.
 Subject to changes.</note>

-Analysis API enables in-memory compilation of Kotlin files.
+The Analysis API enables in-memory compilation of Kotlin files.
 This allows your tools and plugins to generate and compile Kotlin code without writing files to disk or invoking the command-line compiler.

 ## Usage